SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

 ## Usage scenario

 To increase your development speed, it is helpful to run and test your implementation in a local enviroment.
-In this section you will learn how to set up and use a mock server for running your development tests.
+In this section, you will learn how to set up and use a mock server for running your development tests.

 ## Content

-### Create Mock Data for the new entities.
+### Create Mock Data for the new entities

 1. Create a new folder **data** in the **srv/external** folder.

-2. Create a new file **API_BUSINESS_PARTNER-A_BusinessPartner.csv** and add the below data to it
+2. Create a new file **API_BUSINESS_PARTNER-A_BusinessPartner.csv** and add the following data to it

    ```csv
    BusinessPartner;FirstName;LastName;BusinessPartnerName;BusinessPartnerIsBlocked;